Fission360/Turbo-Mini-AS/README.md

 # Why is it a Beta?
 I've been the only one to test my design so far, since I didn't want a sub-performing design to be my initial release.
 While I think it's performing well, I do want to get feedback on my design.
 Like should the air be more or less focused, or should the outlets create a sheet of air rather than more of a pipe?
 I hope that others' feedback will help to even further improve the performance of it.
+# Can I get the CAD?
+Until I get more hours on my own shroud, and see how others are feeling about it, I will not be releasing the CAD publicly.
+A little annoying, I know, but I'm taking notes from the Stealthburner development and I still think this is best until more testing is implemented.
+But rest assured, I will be releasing f3d/step files for the design.